amazon-science/wraval/README.md

 ## Quick start

-Disclaimer: this project requires a machine that supports bitsandbytes and CUDA.
+Disclaimer: the deploy action requires a machine that supports bitsandbytes and CUDA.

 Before installing, execute the following to ensure correct dependencies: